rafalp/Misago/CONTRIBUTING.md

 Translations
 ------------

 Misago's translations are maintained on a separate service, [Transifex](https://explore.transifex.com/misago/).
-To contribute translations create an account there and request to join your language's translation team or request new language being added if a translation for it doesn't exist yet.
+To contribute translations, create an account there and request to join your language's translation team.

 Pull requests with new translations on GitHub will be rejected.

+Because Misago only supports languages that the Django framework itself supports, new language requests are not accepted.
+Every new language request will be rejected.
+Please request to join an existing language instead of requesting a new one.

 Working on existing issue